IamSebastianDev/tinie.link/readme.md

 <!-- @format -->

-# tinie.xyz
+# tinie.link

-Tinie.xyz is a modern, performant link shortening application built for scale and performance.
+Tinie.link is a modern, performant link shortening application built for scale and performance.

 ## Overview